rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 So, passing by Mysia, they went down to Troas. ^1608

-And a vision appeared to Paul in the night : a man of Macedonia was standing there, urging him and saying, Come over to Macedonia and help us. ^1609
+And a vision appeared to Paul in the night: a man of Macedonia was standing there, urging him and saying, Come over to Macedonia and help us. ^1609

 And when Paul had seen the vision, immediately we sought to go on into Macedonia, concluding that God had called us to preach the gospel to them. ^1610